AceofSpades5757/tw-hook-elapsed/README.md

 Modifying a Task:

-* If task has a start and end date: Add elapsed time to existing time, 0 if nothing is there
+* If task has a start and end date: Add elapsed time ~~to existing time~~
+* If task is missing a start or end date: Do nothing